VETERAN PROGRAM

 Residential treatment differs from inpatient treatment because it occurs in a comfortable, home-like environment.
 In contrast, inpatient treatment occurs in a secure hospital unit, creating a clinical environment that can make it challenging to feel comfortable enough to share your experiences with others.
 If you’re struggling with addiction, residential treatment is your best chance at long-term recovery.

 At Virtue Recovery Center, staff members have extensive experience working with veterans and first responders.
-Our addiction treatment program is customized to meet the needs of veterans with PTSD, traumatic brain injuries, and chronic pain related to their service.
+Our addiction treatment program is customized to meet the needs of Veterans with PTSD, traumatic brain injuries mental health issues, and chronic pain related to their service.
 Whether you need drug rehab or alcohol rehab, we can customize a treatment plan that meets your physical and emotional needs.

 When your residential addiction treatment ends, you’ll have access to various services designed to help you return to the community without relapsing.
-Your case manager will work with you to develop an aftercare plan that may include legal services, 12-step meetings, and ongoing counseling, all of which can help you achieve long-term recovery from drug and alcohol addiction.
+Your case manager will work with you to develop an aftercare or as it’s sometimes referred to, a continuing care plan, that may include legal services, 12-step meetings, and ongoing counseling, all of which can help you achieve long-term recovery from drug and alcohol addiction.